lolipop316/terraform-guardrails/automation_lab_tue_reflection.md

 - Terraform talks to AWS and builds everything automatically once you apply.
 - S3 bucket policies can block uploads if conditions aren’t met.
-- “AccessDenied” isn’t always an error — sometimes it’s proof that your security rule is working.
+- “AccessDenied” isn’t always an error, sometimes it’s proof that your security rule is working.
 - Terraform keeps track of all deployed resources in its state file (`terraform.tfstate`).

 ---